dsqmoore/developer/_posts/2010-01-01-upload-file.md

 If the account is using a CloudApp Free plan, there is a maximum daily file upload limit.
-If that limit has been met, the request will be successful but the `params` attribute will be missing, `uploads_remaining` will be 0, and `message` will be a friendly explanation of the error.
+If that limit has been met, the request will be successful but the `params` attribute will be missing, `uploads_remaining` will be 0.
 See the `payment` link for a URL where the user may upgrade their account to share more files.

 - Status: 200 OK
 - Link: `<http://store.getcloudapp.com/cart?arthur%40dent.com>; rel="payment"`